 The National Institutes of Health offers some positive steps that you can take at home to help your child:

-Another option is a weight-loss camp for your child.
+Other options for your child include multidisiplinary programs and weight-loss camps.
 At camp, your child will have an opportunity to learn about fitness and nutrition in a fun environment.
 He may also lose some weight at the camp by exercising more and eating healthier food.

 Gordon-Larsen P, Hou N, Sidney S, et al. Fifteen-year longitudinal trends in walking patterns and their impact on weight change.
 Am J Clin Nutr.
 2009;89(1):19-26.

 How Are Overweight and Obesity Treated?
 National Heart, Lung, and Blood Institute website.
 Available at: https://www.nhlbi.nih.gov/health/health-topics/topics/obe/treatment.
 Updated July 13, 2012.
 Accessed February 23, 2017.